 Watch this video on YouTube

-TSB’s new flagship branches will open in Birmingham and Aberdeen later this year.
-This is the first time TSB will launch new purpose built sites.
+TSB opened two flagship branches in Birmingham and Aberdeen late last year.
+This is the first time TSB has launched new purpose built sites.

 The new branches have been designed in response to customer research and feedback.
-With TSB customers saying they want a mixture of face-to-face and digital services from their bank branch, this is exactly what the new branches will deliver.
-With nine in 10 (87%) people requesting TSB Partners on hand to help them, the human touch and personal service remains right at the heart of these branches.
-But, with three in five (60%) wanting more self-service facilities, the bank has boosted this element too.
+TSB customers say they want a mixture of face-to-face and digital services from their bank branch, so this is exactly what the new branches deliver.
+With 9 out of 10 (87%) customers wanting TSB Partners on hand to help them, the human touch and personal service remains right at the heart of these branches.
+But, with 3 out of 5 customers (60%) saying they wanted more self-service facilities, the bank has responded to this element too.

-The flagship branches will be set over two floors and comprise of three main areas:
+The flagship branches are set over two floors and comprise of three main areas:

-Transact: Three-in-five (60%) of TSB’s customers said they want more self-service machines in branches, so the latest in cash machine technology will allow customers to pay in cheques, bills and make other transactions without needing to visit a counter.
-At the counter, TSB will remove screens to offer a more relaxed and personal service.
+Transact: Three-in-five (60%) of TSB’s customers said they wanted more self-service machines in branches, so the latest in cash machine technology allows customers to pay in cheques, bills and make other transactions without needing to visit a counter.
+At the counter, TSB has also removed screens to offer a more relaxed and personal service.

-Consult: Almost nine in 10 (88%) TSB customers want TSB Partners on hand to help them with more complex money queries.
-The new branches will have an entire floor dedicated to face-to-face contact with purpose built meeting rooms to ensure both personal and business customers can discuss their finances, as well as TSB’s services, in privacy and comfort.
+Consult: Almost nine-in-ten (88%) TSB customers wanted TSB Partners on hand to help them with more complex money queries.
+The new branches have an entire floor dedicated to face-to-face contact, with purpose built meeting rooms to ensure both personal and business customers can discuss their finances, as well as TSB’s services, in privacy and comfort.

-Explore: Three-in-five (61%) of TSB’s customers said they would benefit from branch Partners being able to help them with mobile and internet banking.
-Not only will Partners in the branch be on hand to help customers who have questions about banking online or queries about the TSB app, the new branches, like all TSB branches, will also offer complimentary Wi-Fi. iPads are also readily available in branch for customers to log on to TSB.co.uk.
+Explore: Almost two-thirds (61%) of TSB’s customers said they would benefit from branch Partners being able to help them with mobile and internet banking.
+Partners in the branch are not only on hand to help customers who have questions about banking online or queries about the TSB app, but the new branches - like all TSB branches - also offer complimentary Wi-Fi. iPads are also readily available in branch for customers to log on to TSB.co.uk.

-Finally, large interactive TV screens will be installed allowing customers to explore what TSB has to offer, including 'how to' videos and information on local news and events.
+Finally, large interactive TV screens have been installed, allowing customers to explore what TSB has to offer, including 'how to' videos and information on local news and events.